MODULE 5

 range of angles is never negative, hence the magnitude of the vector product

-is always positive or zero .
-The direction of the vector product
+is always positive or zero The direction of the vector product

-is perpendicular to both the vectors and
+is perpendicular to both the vectors What is

 the physics of opening a door?
 It is the torque applied to the door